Like a Virgin (album): Composition

 "Love Don't Live Here Anymore" is the only ballad on the album, as well as the most soulful.
 The song echoes back to Philadelphia soul, and features acoustic guitar and synth strings on the first half.
 Lyrically, it is about a woman being abandoned and "emptied of love".
 Madonna sings in a "tearful, angsty" tone as the track "builds and the strings undulate, belting that last anymore until she's literally panting for breath".
-Included only on the 1985 international re-issue of Like a Virgin, Madonna's voice in "Into the Groove" is doubletracked.
+Included only on the 1985 international re-issue of Like a Virgin, Madonna's voice in "Into the Groove" is double-tracked.
 The track has a "bumping" synth-bass line, while the lyrics celebrate "dancefloor escapism", and juxtapose music, dance, sex and love.
 "Dress You Up" is a "drum machine-driven" dance song with a nu-disco beat, consisting of a two-chord verse.
 It features a guitar solo on its bridge, while Madonna sings about clothes she would like to drape over her lover, so that she can cover him with "velvet kisses", and caress his body with her hands.

 The seventh track, "Shoo-Bee-Doo", begins as a stripped-down piano ballad, before turning into a "deceptively bouncy ditty".
-The song reminiscences doo-wop and girl groups like the Shirelles and the Ronettes, while the lyrics deal with relationship problems, and Madonna trying to get through to her confused lover.
-Starting with the refrain followed by an opening verse, the eighth track "Pretender" is a synth-pop song about seduction and the insecurity felt by Madonna as she "[lets] things happen too fast" with a man who "isn't what he seems".
+The song is reminiscent of doo-wop and girl groups like the Shirelles and the Ronettes, while the lyrics deal with relationship problems, and Madonna trying to get through to her confused lover.
+Starting with the refrain followed by an opening verse, the eighth track "Pretender" is a synth-pop song about seduction and the insecurity felt by Madonna as she lets things happen too fast with a man who isn't what he seems.
 Like a Virgin closes with "Stay", a song that features a fast triple rhythm with synths.
-The hook consists of the phrase stay, darling being repeated over and over.
-Also present is the noise of someone slapping a microphone and a spoken sequence towards the end.
+The hook consists of the phrase "stay, darling" being repeated over and over.
+Also present is the noise of someone slapping a microphone and a spoken sequence toward the end.